 - Community involvement (you may include a letter of reference supporting applicant’s

 - Scholastic performance

 If you are interested in applying for a scholarship from the fund, you can apply here, the below information will be required:

 - Letter of recommendation from the Rector/Vicar or Youth Leader

 - Letter of reference the student’s guidance counselor and transcript with SAT/ACT form

 - A completed financial aid form –Page 1 only with your EFC amount. (can be obtained from student’s high school guidance department)

-Your application and additional information must be postmarked no later than April 6, 2018.
 You are responsible for ensuring that all items are sent in by the deadline.